 - affordable prices,

 - experienced team of lawyers

 How are litigation cases dealt with in Czech Republic?

-The disputes in Czech Republic are dealt in two main ways: by settlement or in the court of law.
-Our Czech litigation lawyers can represent foreign entrepreneurs in commercial disputes, rental issues whether local or international, in agreement with the rules of the Commercial Law.
-Our team of advisors can support foreigners establish litigation strategies in compliance with the applicable legislation.
-We invite you to study a short presentation on the legal services offered by our law firm in Czech Republic:
+The disputes in the Czech Republic are dealt in two main ways: by settlement or in the court of law.
+Our Czech litigation lawyers can represent foreign entrepreneurs in commercial disputes, rental issues whether local or international etc., in agreement with the rules of the Commercial Law.
+Our team of advisors can support foreigners find proper litigation strategies in compliance with the applicable legislation.
+We invite you to watch a short presentation on the legal services offered by our lawyers in Prague:

 the parties have concluded an arbitration agreement;

 Besides the Constitutional Court of the Czech Republic, which is a separate entity, the general court system in this country is structured as follows: